-For more information on using the web browser interface, please see the Management and Configuration Guide, which is on the Documentation CD-ROM that came with your switch.
+For more information on using the web browser interface, please see the Management and Configuration Guide, which is available on the ProCurve Web site www.procurve.com.

 An extensive help system is also available for the web browser interface.
 To access the help system though the subnet on which the switch is installed you must have access to the internet.